fingerskier/manthra/README.md

 # Manthra

+We need to stop just pulling people out of the river, We need to go upstream and find out why they're falling in.
+  Desmond Tutu

 When you're successful you have everything you need, When you're fulfilled your give everything you've got.
   Keith Cunningham